 Section 14A of the Exchange Act requires that we provide our stockholders with the opportunity to vote to approve, on a non-binding, advisory basis, not less frequently than once every three years, the compensation of our named executive officers as disclosed in this Proxy Statement in accordance with the compensation disclosure rules of the SEC.
+We expect to hold the next non-binding, advisory vote to approve the compensation of our named executive officers at our annual meeting in 2025.
 As described in detail under the section titled "Executive Compensation-Compensation Discussion and Analysis," we seek to closely align the interests of our named executive officers with the interests of our stockholders.